doritoes/Mastering-Linux-Security-and-Hardening-3E/Lab Notes and Errata/Chapter-01.md

     - Memory: default 2 GB is OK
     - Processors: 2 is OK
     - Click Next
-    - The defaults may be 25GB, 20GB, ?, or ?; anything greater or equal to the book's recommended 20GB is fone
+    - The defaults for Ubuntu (25GB) and the others (20GB) meet or exceed the book's recommended 20GB
     - Click Next
     - Click Finish
     - Repeat for each VM